Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 model can write or edit in a response.
 - **Buggy cloud providers** -- Between Qwen 2.5 Coder 32B Instruct
 and DeepSeek V2.5, there were
+multiple cloud providers with broken or buggy API endpoints.
+They seemed
-multiple cloud providers with broken or buggy API endpoints that seemed to be returning result different from expected based on the advertised quantization and context sizes.
+to be returning result different from expected based on the advertised quantization and context sizes.
+The harm caused to the code editing benchmark varied from serious to catastrophic.

 The best versions of the model rival GPT-4o, while the worst performing quantization is more like the older GPT-4 Turbo.